Report An Accident

 Normal Wear & Tear Versus Accident Damage Requiring Report

-Damage that would result in normal wear and tear does not require an accident report.
-Examples include door dings, paint chips, and superficial scratches that would be smaller than the size of a credit card.
+Damage resulting from normal wear and tear does not require an accident report.
+Examples include door dings, paint chips, and superficial scratches smaller than the size of a credit card.

 Fleet reserves the right to ask for an accident report if damage is determined to be beyond normal wear and tear.